jrich523/PSStack/README.md

-# PSGit
+# PSStack

-A PowerShell implementation of Git, providing a new command-line interface and object pipeline.
+A PowerShell module for working with OpenStack

 The intent is to take full advantage of the object Pipeline and create task-based commands following the verb-noun syntax of PowerShell.
-The [Command Proposals](https://github.com/PoshCode/PSGit/wiki/Command-Proposals) are a list of the commands we probably need to implement, and how they map to `git` commands.
+The [Command Proposals](https://github.com/jrich/PSStack/wiki/Command-Proposals) are a list of the commands we probably need to implement, and how they map to openstack commands.

 ## Secondary Goals